reddit/bugs/README.md

 brew install bugs
 ```

-Running `bugs` the first time will ask you for your jira host, username, and an [API Token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
+Running `bugs` the first time will ask you for your jira host, username, and an [API Token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+As well as ask you for your epics.

 ### (Optionally) Add jira state transitions to ~/.bugs/transitions